nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 4:** The user chooses to end the review session by using `end` command.
 This action will alternate the boolean value inside SessionManager class indicating current session is review session or not.

+Below is the sequence diagram for the above scenario:

 ![StartSequenceModel](images/StartSequenceDiagram.png)
 <br>